opf/openproject/docs/installation-and-operations/faq/README.md

 # Frequently asked questions (FAQ) for installation and operation

-## Can I use MySQL instead of PostgreSQL?

-OpenProject has traditionally supported both MySQL and PostgreSQL, but in order to optimize for performance and SQL functionality, it is unfeasible to support both DBMS that are becoming more and more disjunct when trying to use more modern SQL features.
-This shift has started some years ago when full-text search was added for PostgreSQL, but at  the time MySQL did not yet support it - and as of yet many distributions still do not support MySQL 8 natively.

-This led us to the path of removing support in the upcoming stable releases of OpenProject in order to focus on these goals.
-[Please see our blog post on the matter for additional notes](https://www.openproject.org/deprecating-mysql-support/).

-## How can I migrate my existing MySQL database to PostgreSQL ?

-Older installations of OpenProject are likely installed with a MySQL installation because the installer shipped with an option to auto-install it.
-With [pgloader](https://pgloader.io), it is trivially easy to convert a dump between MySQL and PostgreSQL installation.
-[We have prepared a guide](../misc/packaged-postgresql-migration ) on how to migrate to a PostgreSQL database if you previously used MySQL.
+## Installation and configuration

+### Which options are there to install Openproject?

+There's the package based installation (recommended), installation via Docker, using a provider (like Univention, Bitnami, IONOS) and the manual installation.

+### What skills should I have for the installation of Community Edition or Enterprise on-premises?

+If you use the packaged installation, you should have basic knowledge of Linux and the command-line terminal.

+If you use the docker images, you need to be familiar with Docker and Docker volumes.

-## My favorite Linux distribution is not listed.
+### My favorite Linux distribution is not listed.
 What can I do?

 You can either try the manual installation, or ask in the forum whether this could be added to the list of supported distributions.
 We try to support recent major distributions, but due to maintenance and operations cost cannot freely add to that list.

-## What is the better option to run OpenProject in production environments: docker or linux packages?
+### What is the better option to run OpenProject in production environments: docker or linux packages?

 We recommend the Linux packages [if you have a compatible distribution](../system-requirements/) and a separate machine for OpenProject, since it will allow for the easiest and most flexible setup.
 Use a docker-based image either for quickly spinning up an environment or if you have knowledge in setting up and maintaining docker-based installations.

+### Can I use a virtual machine (VM) to install OpenProject?

+You can use a virtual machine as long as the hardware and the operating system match the system requirements.
+However, the virtual machine may be less powerful.
+Installing on a virtual machine could be an alternative to Docker if you would like to install OpenProject in a Windows environment.
+However, we can't officially support this.

-## Why is there no installation wizard for desktop as there is for other software?
+### Why is there no installation wizard for desktop as there is for other software?

 The Community Edition and Enterprise Edition of OpenProject are not a desktop application but a server application, typically for Linux servers.
 Therefore there's no typical user interface to install it.
 If you want to install it on Windows or Mac you can use the Docker based installation.
 Please note that installing on Windows Desktop usually works but is not officially supported.